 Diwali (or Deepavali, the “festival of light”) is an annual Indian festival celebrated in the autumn.
 It is by far the biggest and the brightest festival in India.
 It’s as important to Indians as Christmas is to the west.
-The occasion literally illumines the entire nation with its brilliance, and dazzles all with a profund delight!
+The occasion literally illumines the entire nation with its Divine brilliance – dazzling all with profound delight!

 Diwali originated as a harvest festival that signified the final harvest of the year before winter.
 The festival, which coincides with the Hindu New Year, celebrates new beginnings and the victory of light over darkness.